wp-plugins/events-listing-widget/readme.txt

 == Changelog ==

+= 1.1.4 =
+* Fixed gmmktime function error displayed when creating new events, new posts and new pages
+* Restored cut-off period after n number of months

 = 1.1.3 =
 * Fixed problem with events not being displayed if they did not have hyperlinks associated with them
 * Fixed further problems with event removal time